-Debi is a retired Admissions and Marketing Director and currently resides in Oregon.
-She is a Mother of three grown children and has three Grandchildren.
+Debi is a retired admissions and marketing director residing in Oregon.
+She is a mother of three grown children and has three grandchildren.
 She was diagnosed with PPMS in 2010.
-With her column “Faith of the Mustard Seed,” she hopes to help and inspire others that are also dealing with MS.
+With her column, “Faith of the Mustard Seed,” she hopes to help and inspire others who are also dealing with MS.

 I’ve often wondered if there may be a connection between fibromyalgia, multiple sclerosis (MS), and other neurological conditions.
 Back in the early 1990s, my doctor suspected fibromyalgia as the culprit ...
 Read more

 Remyelination therapies are on the horizon as an innovative multiple sclerosis (MS) treatment, according to my neurologist.
 These therapies have been on my radar the last few years, but to ...
 Read more

 As a 61-year-old woman diagnosed in 2010 with primary progressive multiple sclerosis (PPMS), I was overjoyed when the U.S. Food and Drug Administration (FDA) approved the therapy Ocrevus (ocrelizumab) in ...
 Read more